franciscojavierarceo/franciscojavierarceo.github.io/content/posts/paradoxes-and-cognitive-biases/paradoxes-and-cognitive-biases.md

 would.

-Much of this irrationality comes from all sorts of paradoxes and cognitive biases that are well known in different academic disciplines but that aren't as well known by most folks.
+Much of this irrationality comes from all sorts of paradoxes and cognitive biases that are well known in different academic disciplines (particularly behavioral economics and statistics) but that aren't as well known by most folks.
 So I thought I'd write briefly about them and why they're important.

-It's worth noting that even if you are aware of these things, you are still quite likely to be subject to them or make the mistakes they call out---I do all the time.
+It's worth emphasizing that even if you are aware of these things, you are still quite likely to be subject to them or make the mistakes they call out---I do all the time.
 Regardless, knowing them can help you mitigate them (to some degree) and help you make better decisions (though I should note my own decision making is